luigifcruz/blade/README.md

     - The default line length is 88.
     - Using namespaces is allowed in tests.
 - The CUDA C++ Standard Library is being ignored for now because of performance inconsistencies.
+- The library is implemented using bleeding-edge features like CUDA 11.4 and C++20.